 Steve lives with his wife Stacey, a few blocks from Prospect Park in Brooklyn where their dog Odie regularly shows him up by running laps around him.
-In his spare time, he snowboards, podcasts about the X-Men, and endures being a huge fan of the New York Mets.
+In his spare time, he snowboards and endures being a huge fan of the New York Mets.

 Michael Balbos, Client Relations Manager.
 A veteran of over 300 races, including 18 marathons and numerous multisport races, Michael has retired from competition and can now be found most mornings running the trails of Prospect Park with his chocolate lab Blossom.

 As Client Relations Manager for NYCRUNS he is responsible for responding to far too many emails and dealing with much of the day to day operations at NYCRUNS.

 Once upon a time, he was one of the very first people to “Join” NYCRUNS and was also our very first client.